 What can be done to Mitigate Overharvesting and Overexploitation?

-Clearly, there are numerous examples of both overharvesting and overexploitation throughout the world.
-Fortunately, there are numerous efforts being undertaken to mitigate these impacts.
+Clearly, there are numerous examples of overharvesting and overexploitation worldwide.
+Fortunately, numerous efforts are being undertaken to mitigate these impacts.
 A few of the most important examples include:

 1. Increased Education

 First, efforts are being made to increase education and awareness of the impacts of overharvesting.
-Some people are simply unaware that the methods they are using to fish and harvest crops are harming the environment.
+Some people are unaware that the methods they use to fish and harvest crops harm the environment.
 By increasing education and awareness, it is possible to encourage other people to take steps to limit the impacts of overharvesting and overexploitation.

 Furthermore, efforts are being made to educate business owners.
 By extending these educational curricula into the commercial world, it is possible to encourage business owners to halt overharvesting.